Qiskit/qiskit/doc/install.rst

 where `MY_API_TOKEN` should be replaced with your token.

-If you are on the IBM Q network, you must also pass `url` argument to `store_credentials`:
+If you are on the IBM Q network, you must also pass the `url` argument found on your q-console account page to `store_credentials`:

 .. code:: python

     from qiskit import store_credentials

     store_credentials('MY_API_TOKEN', url='https://...')

 3.1.2 Load API credentials from environment variables
 """""""""""""""""""""""""""""""""""""""""""""""""""""